PEARL PIONEER & VISIONARY

 At an aquaculture conference held in Sydney, Australia in 1998 Justin and cousin Paul Taylor attended a presentation by Fiji’s Ministry of Fisheries on the potential for a new aquaculture industry; pearl farming in Fiji.
-This presentation was to change the course of his life and see him return home a year later with a dream of creating some of the most unique coloured pearls found in the world today.
+An opportunity he could not resist.

 Justin’s dream did not end with growing the world’s best pearls.
 His goal was to blend pearl farming with Fiji’s natural environment and its indigenous people to create a working partnership.
 Justin is intensely committed to keeping the marine environment of Savusavu Bay in its pristine condition and to developing the pearl industry in Fiji by working closely with emerging pearl farmers.